dev11systems/universal-coherence-framework/README.md

 ## Status

 **UCF is an early-stage but rapidly evolving specification.
-It includes both established scientific grounding and clearly marked speculative components.
-Its purpose is to map patterns across adaptive systems while remaining transparent about what is known, what is hypothesized, and what is interpretive.**
+It includes established scientific foundations alongside clearly marked speculative components.
+The purpose of the framework is to map patterns across adaptive systems while remaining transparent about what is known, what is hypothesized, and what is interpretive.**

 Future versions may include: